Nadine Böhi

-Nadine Katja Böhi (born 21 November 2003) is a Swiss professional footballer who plays as a goalkeeper for Frauen-Bundesliga club Union Berlin and the Switzerland national team.
+Nadine Katja Böhi (born 21 November 2003) is a Swiss professional footballer who plays as a goalkeeper for Frauen-Bundesliga club 1.
+FC Union Berlin.

 Club career

-Böhi began her career at Women's Super League (WSL) club St. Gallen in 2020.
+Böhi began her career at Swiss Women's Super League club St. Gallen in 2020.
+In 2025, Böhi signed for Frauen-Bundesliga club Union Berlin.

 International career

 Böhi was part of Switzerland's 23-player squad for the UEFA Women's Euro 2025, held on home soil.

-In 2025, Böhi signed for Frauen-Bundesliga club Union Berlin.